 Today I am posting the recipe of Mango cheesecake, I prepared for Baking Partners.
 Thanks to Swathi and Sweatha for the selection of recipe.
 Loved this yummy cheesecake.
+This cheesecake does not require any eggs or does not involve any baking.
 I halved the recipe and made it in mini spring form of 4" dia. and got 2 mini cakes.
 The cake came out wonderful, but was in a hurry to click pictures before the sun went down, so even before the glaze set well, clicked pictures.
 Will update new pictures soon.
 And even before I finished clicking my son was ready to dig in.

 Recipe Source: Divine Taste

 What are the ingredients needed?